apduncan/bm-tk/README.md

 `nextflow.config` specifies profiles which give details for the submission system.
-It has defaults which work for our group, if you are using this elswhere you will need to customise this.
+It has defaults which work for our group, if you are using this elsewhere you will need to customise this.
 Take a copy of the default config
 ```